 Choosing a slightly less conventional setup can make things a challenge if you’re not regularly diving with the same buddy.
 If you choose this setup, it’s imperative that you explain the system and the donation process to your buddy before every dive as part of your thorough pre dive safety checks.

-As well as it being a less recognisable system, the safety of the AIR has been brought into question in the past.
+As well as it being a less recognisable system, the safety of the AIR has been brought into question.
 Critics of the AIR note that it’s inconvenient (and perhaps even risky) to try to manage your breathing and your buoyancy from the same device during an emergency ascent.
 This additional task loading can further complicate a potentially difficult situation.

-Finally, if you neglect to explain the AIR system thoroughly to your buddy, or if for some reason you’re approached by a diver who isn’t you own buddy, a panicked diver seeking out a familiar octopus setup may be at risk of panicking further if they can’t find the clearly identifiable colour and placement they’ve been trained to look for.
+Finally, if you don’t explain the AIR system thoroughly to your buddy, or if you’re approached by a diver who isn’t you own buddy, this could cause issues.
+A panicked diver seeking out a familiar octopus setup may panic more if they can’t find the identifiable colour and placement.

 Long Hose Configuration – Cons